rosflight/rosflight_docs/docs/developer-guide/rosplane/estimator/estimator-example.md

 ## Overview

 The `estimator_example` class implements a continuous-discrete Kalman filter as described in section 8.5 of the [UAV book](https://github.com/randybeard/mavsim_public) or 8.6 and 8.7 of volume one of the same book.
+Specifically this is using algorithm 2 of chapter 8 in Volume 1.
 It utilizes a two stage estimation process along with low pass filtering the inversion of a few sensor models and direct measures.
 The roll and pitch of the aircraft are estimated first, this is called the attitude estimation step though not all of the attitude is estimated here.
 The other states are then estimated as a whole, this is called the position estimation step, though more than position is estimated during this step.